 Lara’s Foundation, in partnership with the Gramodhaya Organisation , Tamil Nadu , India support the project, ” Enhancing young girls through Education… continued…

-Last year, the financial support provided by Lara’s Foundation enabled 29 girls to complete their school education and take their final year exams.
-This year we are continuing to provide assistance to Gramodhaya to ensure that these girls complete their education at University/ College.
+In 2017, the financial support provided by Lara’s Foundation enabled 29 girls to complete their school education and take their final year exams.
+This year we continued to provide assistance to Gramodhaya to ensure that these girls completed their education at University/ College.

 Lara’s Foundation, in partnership with the Gramodhaya Organisation , Tamil Nadu , India support the project, ” Enhancing young girls through Education.